hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 <!-- https://github.com/hyperledger/besu/blob/main/CONTRIBUTING.md -->

 ## PR description

-This PR is built on top of #4632, please check it first

 Review and move all price validation rules in a single method called during the validation of the transaction, instead of having them scattered in different places.